vippsas/vipps-signup-api/vipps-signup-api-faq.md

 ## What happens if a partner sends multiple signup URLs for the same merchant?

-If we receive multiple signups for the same organization number, we will attempt to use the latest one, but we _strongly_ recommend to only send one.
+If we receive multiple signups for the same organization number, Vipps will attempt to use the latest one, but we _strongly_ recommend to only send one.

 ## When will I receive the callback from Vipps?

 The callback is sent after the merchant has:
-* Completed the signup
+* Completed the signup form
-* Signed the
+* Signed the signup form

 _and_ Vipps has:
 * Completed the KYC process
 * Completed the registration process

-This usually takes a couple of days, but sometimes it will take longer if Vipps needs to contact the merchant for more information to complete the registration.
+The last two steps usually takes a couple of days, but sometimes it will take longer if Vipps needs to contact the merchant for more information to complete the registration.

+If there is a delay, it is almost always due to delays at the merchant side.
-Please contact the merchant first, and confirm that they have completed the signup form and signed it.
+Please contact the merchant first, and confirm that they have completed the signup form, and that the right person has signed it.

+Follow-up questions from Vipps sometimes end up in the merchant's spam folder - please have the merchant check there too.

 ## Can Vipps re-send the callback?

-It is possible, but a manual and rather tedious process.
+It is technically possible, but a manual and rather tedious process.
 Before requesting this, please ask the merchant to retrieve the API keys from portal.vipps.no as described here:
 [Getting the API keys](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#getting-the-api-keys).

 ## Questions?